skimcloud/TradeOracle/README.md

 # Trade Oracle Project 🔮

-   12/5/2023: *Note, the current version on the main branch isn't the model that has the 76.72% accuracy and includes the 181 days of daily price data.
-Please go to the '76.62_model' branch.
-Please wait for the updated model.*
+**Updated Model Information (12/5/2023):**
+The main branch now incorporates a Random Forest classifier achieving an 80.49% accuracy and 58.33% recall.
+More updates coming :)

-Oracle is a machine learning model designed to predict the profitability of trades made by BlackBoxStocks member Maria.
-Leveraging historical order entry and exit data from the past three years provided by Maria, this model aims to forecast the success of her trades.
+Oracle is a machine learning model tailored to predict the profitability of trades executed by BlackBoxStocks member Maria.
+Utilizing historical order entry and exit data over the past three years provided by Maria, this model aims to forecast the success of her trades.

 ## Dataset Sample

-The dataset contains the following fields:
+The dataset comprises various fields:

 - `order_execution_datetime`
 - `trader`